How to Manage Backorder on Shopify & Best Practices

 According to Investopedia, a backorder is an order for a good or service that cannot be filled at the current time due to a lack of available supply.

-As a Shopify store owner, you accept the backorders for the products that you know more stock will arrive because you placed a purchase order.
+As a Shopify store owner, you accept backorders for products for which you know more stock will arrive because you placed a purchase order.

-In other words, back-ordering is a method of taking orders for items that are not presently available.
-These orders are sitting in the backlog until the product comes in, at which point it is processed and shipped.
+These orders are in the backlog until the product arrives, at which point they are processed and shipped.

 As a retail strategy, backorder enables a retailer to maintain an active presence when a product is out of stock due to high demand or low supply.